 How To Apply

-Click the APPLY NOW button on this page to complete your application by Friday, June 1 (Week 3) at 1 pm.
+Applications for this program were due on Friday, June 1 (Week 3) at 1 pm.

 - Must have completed at least four terms of undergraduate study or two terms of graduate study prior to the Fall 2018 term

 - Must have at least one term remaining upon return to ArtCenter

 - Must not be on academic or disciplinary probation at the time of the application

 - Must have a high skill-level in and knowledge of building, model-making, and prototyping